R-nvim/R.nvim/README.md

   how to create custom key bindings.

-- In a Quarto or RMarkdown document, when the cursor is over a chunk header and you tries to send the current line and go to the next line, the whole chunk is sent to R and the cursor jumps to the next chunk of either R or Python code.
+- In a Quarto or RMarkdown document, when the cursor is over a chunk header and you try to send the current line and go to the next line, the whole chunk is sent to R and the cursor jumps to the next chunk of either R or Python code.